 If you’re starting to collect business cards on your desk, though, consider taking the person’s information and putting it into your CRM and/or connecting with them on LinkedIn in lieu of keeping the card.

-Physical Business Cards
+Benefits of Printed Business Cards

-Paper business cards have a few benefits, including:
+Printed business cards have a few benefits, including: